jensenemi/Quick-Recipes-Analysis/README.md

 Now, if we take a look at our nutrition column, we notice that it looks like each row contains a list.
 However, it turns out that those are just strings that look like lists.
 I decided to create columns for each of the values in the list.
 Now, we have columns for calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates.

+Our resulting dataset has 83782 rows and 20 columns since we split up the values in nutrition to be their own column.

+Since our question focuses on the types of recipes, I decided to choose five different categories of recipes to compare the cooking time.
+My five categories are: dessert, breakfast, vegan, dietary, and holiday-event.
+Each category is its own column.
+I went through the tags of the recipes and returned True if the tags contained the name of the category and False otherwise.

+Our resulting dataframe has 83782 rows and 25 columns since we added boolean values for each of the types of recipes we're analyzing.
+Here is the cleaned dataframe: